Bentley Heath: Earliest existence

 It is likely that the Heath was first inhabited in Anglo Saxon times.
 The Domesday Book records the land as belonging to Turchil of Warwick.
 After changing hands a number of times, the most famous Lord of the Manor was Lord Byron after whose wife Lady Byron Lane in Knowle is named.
 Widney Manor is referred to back in the reign of Henry III.
 Bentley Heath was first mentioned in its own right in 1280 where reference was made to the "Heath at Benteley".

 Widney Manor came into the ownership of the Holbech family in the reign of Elizabeth I. No one landlord owned the land of Bentley Heath as the estate was split up in 1738; in the mid-19th century the main landowners were Thomas Haydon, Lady Noel Byron and Ann Musgrove.

 Around 1850, the Great Western Railway was built, splitting the estate in two.
 The Muntz family bought some of the land in the latter part of the 19th century.

 Bentley Heath Church of England Primary School

-Bentley Heath C of E Primary School is the only primary school in the village.
+Bentley Heath C of E Primary School is the only primary school in the village and at the end of there final year they take them to there residential trip where they take them to Redridge, an adventure site.

+Widney Road

+Widney road is a road in Bentley Heath that connects to the primary school.